Swallowing the Bitter Pill: Simplified Scalable Conformer Generation: Experiments

-In Tab. \ref{tab:xl} we report AMR for both precision and recall and compare with GeoDiff \citep{geodiff}, GeoMol \citep{geomol} and Torsional Diffusion \citep{torsionaldiff}.
-In particular, when taking the numbers directly from \citep{torsionaldiff}, {\model} achieves better or comparable performance than Torsional Diffusion.
-Further, in running the checkpoint provided by Torsional Diffusion and following their validation process we found that 25 molecules failed to be generated, this is due to the fact that Torsional Diffusion generates torsional angles conditioned on the molecular graph $\mathcal{G}$ and the local structures obtained from RDKit.
-In some cases, RDKit can fail to find local structures and Torsional Diffusion cannot generate conformers in this case.
-In our experiments with the same 77 molecules in GEOM-XL from our replica, {\model} surpasses Torsional Diffusion by a large margin.
-The results highlight the generalizability of {\model} to large and complex molecules, which may shed a light on pre-training molecular conformer generation model.
+In Tab. \ref{tab:xl} we report AMR for both precision and recall and compare with GeoDiff \citep{geodiff}, GeoMol \citep{geomol} and Torsional Diff. \citep{torsionaldiff}.
+In particular, when taking the numbers directly from \citet{torsionaldiff}, {\model}-B achieves better or comparable performance than Torsional Diff.
+Further, in running the checkpoint provided by Torsional Diff. and following their validation process we found that 25 molecules failed to be generated, this is due to the fact that Torsional Diff. generates torsional angles conditioned on the molecular graph $\mathcal{G}$ and the local structures obtained from RDKit.
+And RDKit can fail to find local structures and Torsional Diff. cannot generate conformers in these cases.
+In our experiments with the same 77 molecules in GEOM-XL from our replica, {\model} surpasses Torsional Diff. by a large margin.
+Leveraging little or no inductive bias in modeling molecular conformers, our proposed method is adaptable to wider variety of data.